Qoala-T/QC/README.md

 This reproducibility package contains data and R code for the steps 2B and 4 as part of our Qoala-T tool described in:

-"Qoala-T: A supervised-learning tool to assess accuracy of manual quality control of automated neuroanatomical labeling in developmental MRI data" (in prep)
+"Qoala-T: A supervised-learning tool to assess accuracy of manual quality control of automated neuroanatomical labeling in developmental MRI data" (in prep)<br />
 By: *Klapwijk, E.T., van de Kamp, F., Meulen, M., Peters, S. and Wierenga, L.M.*

 If you have any question or suggestion, dont hesitate to get in touch: